alexk99/the_router/bras/bras_howto_eng.md

 ## 7.2.
 DHCP response routing

-In order to DHCP server responses successfully reach their destination a DHCP server should know routes to networks DHCP requests are coming from.
+In order to DHCP server responses successfully reach their destination the DHCP server should know routes to networks DHCP requests are coming from.
-In this example, DHCP requests are coming from network 10.10.0.0/24.
+In this example, one of the networks DHCP requests are coming from is 10.10.0.0/24.
-Therefore there should be a route to the destination 10.10.0.0/24 on Linux host H4.
+Therefore there should be a route to 10.10.0.0/24 on Linux host H4.
-The route should point to TheRouter that is connected via vlan 20, so the route should be added by the following command:
+The route should point to TheRouter that is connected via vlan 20, so it should be added by the following command:

 	ip route add 10.10.0.0/24 via 192.168.20.1